LinearDash/TwitterClone/README.md

-# Creating a README file with the given content.

-readme_content = """
 # Twitter Clone

 This is my first project utilizing the MERN stack (MongoDB, Express, React, Node.js).
 It is a Twitter clone where users can post tweets, follow others, and see tweets from their followers, mimicking the basic functionality of Twitter.